abuicke/tarot/major arcana/(8) Adjustment.md

 1. "You have power over your mind - not outside events.
 Realize this, and you will find strength." - **Marcus Aurelius**, *Meditations*, Book 6, Chapter 8
 2. "If you are distressed by anything external, the pain is not due to the thing itself, but to your estimate of it; and this you have the power to revoke at any moment." - **Marcus Aurelius**, *Meditations*, Book 8, Chapter 47
+3. See the old name of the this card—*Justice*.